MerrilCode/week3-project/README.md

 ### INSTALLATION AND USAGE ###
 > The game files can be found from my [GitHub profile ](https://github.com/MerrilCode/week3-project)
+>
 > The files needs to be locally available to play it on a browser.
+>
+> Working game javascript and css files are in the parent directory called week3-project.
+>
+> Some of the images and sounds are kept in the parent directory such as road.jpg, page-background.jpeg crashingSound.mp3,f1Sound due to possible detection issues of files on game load.
+All other images are found in the /image directory.
+>
+>Please follow the same directory tree structure when trying to play from a local machine.